Smaller Homes And New Interior Trends

-With shrinking home sizes, a lot of space saving concepts in furniture, color choices come into play.
+With shrinking home sizes, a lot of space saving concepts in furniture, colour choices come into play.
 Drastic changes in overall civil structures offered to the home buyer have also seen drastic changes, for example- thinner walls made of siporex/ gypsum stud walls are now seen increasingly in homes from reputed builders.

-From a home interiors point of view, dining sets with benches, tufted center tables create multi utility in the living dining spaces.
+From a home interiors point of view, dining sets with benches, tufted centre tables create multi utility in the living dining spaces.
 Use of mirror panels to bring oomph with an increased depth can be seen as an element in many a dark corridor!

-Bright colors on highlight walls with an overall light wall scheme bring a sense of space to rooms.
+Bright colours on highlight walls with an overall light wall scheme bring a sense of space to rooms.
 Even slim LEDs help in creating thin false ceilings instead of the multi layer hotel type ceilings

 For children’s rooms, an increasing trend on trundle beds with split levels or a bunk bed can be noticed.
 Split height furniture instead of complete wardrobes in light shades decrease the bulkiness while providing table surfaces to keep books, bags, laptops

 Many master bedrooms can be seen with sliding wardrobes, hydraulic storage beds, dresser mirror units incorporated above side tables to create modern aesthetic with clean lines while freeing up wall space to make lighter rooms.